GrantRedfield/SemesterProject/Final_Report.md

 The number of fatalities coincides with the number of events per year, with 2014 being the peak number of events totally to around 40,000 fatalities.
 The number of events as well as fatalities has steadily decreased, but remains relatively high.

 From a yearly point of view we can see the total number of events is substantially higher in January and December.
-As of right now it is unknown why these two months have substantially more, but a couple of plausible reasons could be made.
+As of right now it is unknown why these two months have substantially more, but a couple of plausible reasons could be made:

 - Religious Holidays
 - Extended Time off for citizens